top of page

 THE PROBLEM

-Interviewing for a new job is difficult.
+Interviewing for a new job is already difficult enough.

 • A lack of prior or recent work experience